James Logan, Ph.D.

-“A Response and Invitation to Discernment and Open Dialogue” (aka, “Religion, Environmental Racism and the Black Body”) in Violence, Transformation, and the Sacred: They Shall Be Called Children of God, College Theology Society Annual Volume 56, edited by Margaret R. Pfeil and Tobias L. Winright (Maryknoll, NY: Orbis Books, 2012).
+“A Response and Invitation to Discernment and Open Dialogue” (aka, “Religion, Environmental Racism and the Black Body”) in Violence, Transformation, and the Sacred: They Shall Be Called Children of God, College Theology Society Annual Volume 57, eds., Margaret R. Pfeil and Tobias L. Winright (Maryknoll, NY: Orbis Books, 2012), 30–37.

-“Immanuel Kant on Categorical Imperative,” in Beyond the Pale: Reading Christian Ethics From the Margins, Eds.
-Miguel De La Torre and Stacey Floyd-Thomas (Westminster John Knox, 2011).
+“Immanuel Kant on Categorical Imperative,” in Beyond the Pale: Reading Ethics From the Margins, eds.
+Miguel De La Torre and Stacey Floyd-Thomas, Louisville, KY: Westminster John Knox, 2011, pp. 69–80.

 “Liberalism, Race, and Stanley Hauerwas,” CrossCurrents (Winter 2006), 522–533.

 “Come Sunday, Will We Be a True Communion,” in Gathering at the Hearth: Stories Mennonites Tell, John E. Sharp, ed.
 (Harrisonburg, VA: Herald Press, 2001), 158–166.

 Draw G. I. Hart, Trouble I’ve Seen: Changing the Way the Church Views Racism (Harrisonburg, VA: Herald Press, 2016), Mennonite Quarterly Review (Goshen, IN) Vol. XCIII, No. 2, April, 2019, pp. 298–301.